 Inventory is valued at the end of each tax period using the methods stipulated in the Accounting Law, which should be applied systematically.
 The methods stipulated in the National Accounting Standards for the valuation of inventory at year-end are the average cost and first in first out (FIFO) methods.

-Generally, on sale of shares, capital gain tax at 15% rate arises on the difference between the sale price and the purchase price of the shares (or the nominal value).
+Generally, on sale of shares, capital gain tax at a 15% rate arises on the difference between the sale price and the purchase price of the shares (or the nominal value).

-The obligation to notify does not apply if the sale of shares results in less than 10% change in ownership of the Albanian company.
+The obligation to notify does not apply if the sale of shares results in less than a 10% change in ownership of the Albanian company.

 Dividends and other profit distributions received by a resident entity from another resident entity or from a non-resident entity are not subject to CIT for the resident beneficiary of such income.
 This applies despite the participation quote (in amounts or number of shares) of the entity distributing profits in the shareholder capital, voting rights, or its participation in initial capital of the beneficiary.